33 Reproducibility and workflow

 sample(1:100, 5)

-Note: R 3.6.0 changed the default random number generator.
-Code using set.seed() before and after 3.6.0 may produce different sequences.
+One subtlety: R 3.6.0 changed the default random number generator, so code using set.seed() before and after that version may produce different sequences even with the same seed.
 If exact reproducibility across R versions matters, specify the RNG kind: set.seed(42, kind = "Mersenne-Twister", normal.kind = "Inversion").

 At the end of reports, record your environment: